microsoft/FluidFramework/packages/test/mocha-test-setup/README.md

 }
 ```

-Then put this in your package's `.mocharc.js` file:
+Then put this in a `.mocharc.js` file at the root of your package:

 ```javascript
 'use strict';